 The man won the Nobel Prize for Literature in 2017.
 He’s got an OBE.
+And a knighthood.
 Just about everything he’s ever written has been shortlisted (or won!) for a major literary prize.
 What more do you need?
 Kazuo Ishiguro is one of the most celebrated and lauded English-language authors in the world – he’s a must-read if for no other reason than simple curiosity.
 The good news is, as far as I’m concerned, his books totally hold up.
 They’re slightly strange, but not too off-the-wall.
 They’re sparse, but not underdone.
 Read my full review of An Artist Of The Floating World here.

 J: Jonas Jonasson

-I’ve always said it’s such a shame that the Scandinavians are so well-renowned for their crime noir, when they’ve got brilliant comic novelists like Jonas Jonasson.
+I’ve always said it’s such a shame that the Scandinavians are so well-known for their gritty crime noir, when they’ve got brilliant comic novelists like Jonas Jonasson.
 From humble beginnings as a Swedish blogger, Jonasson has gone on to hit international best-seller lists with his delightful novels about unlikely heroes.
 His writing is guaranteed to tickle your funny bone and warm your cockles, all at once.
 Read my full review of The One Hundred Year Old Man Who Climbed Out The Window And Disappeared here.